 I am breathing a huge sigh of relief, because at last I am able to recommend a more comprehensive solution for sight reading practice which offers books for home practice and now a perfectly matched resource for teachers to use in lessons.

-And don’t forget Paul’s brilliant A Piece a Week books, also recently added to the growing system of Improve your sight-reading resources.
-My review of Grade 1 and 2 books is here, and I reviewed the Grade 3 book here.
+And don’t forget Paul’s brilliant A Piece a Week books (reviewed here), also recently added to the growing system of Improve your sight-reading resources.

 The Improve your sight-reading series was already an outstanding resource.
 With the addition of this new Teacher’s book it is quite simply unbeatable.

 What we need next is of course a similarly brilliant Grade 6-8 Teacher’s Book!